 The Suffolk Coast Path runs past the site so you could pick this up and continue your walk along the coast.
 If you head north along the path you will soon come to Dunwich Forest and then Westwood Marshes and Walberswick Nature Reserve where there are more excellent birdwatching opportunities.

 |Nowton Park||2 miles (3 km)||Explore 200 acres of beautiful Suffolk countryside landscaped in a beautiful Victorian style in this country park in Bury St Edmunds.
-There are well maintained footpaths taking you around the park while there are also good facilities with a visitor centre and cafe.
-The park is located just over a mile to the south of Bury St Edmunds town centre.
+There are well maintained footpaths taking you around the park with good facilities including a visitor centre and cafe.
+The park is located just over a mile to the south of Bury St Edmunds town centre so can be easily reached on foot.
 The Bury to Clare Walk runs just past the park so there is scope for continuing your walk if you have time.
 View Full Details>>|

 |Orwell Country Park||4 miles (6.5 km)||Enjoy fabulous views of the River Orwell in this delightful country park in Ipswich.
 There are woodland walks and riverside footpaths to enjoy in over 200 acres of parkland.
-The Stour and Orwell Walk also runs through the park so there is scope for continuing your walk along the river.|
+There's good facilities with a good sized car park where you can directly pick up the trails.
+View Full Details>>|

 |Rendlesham Forest||5 miles (8 km)||Rendlesham Forest is probably most famous for reported UFO sightings in 1980 but it is also a great place for cycling and walking.
 Cyclists can enjoy two easy, family cycle routes on flat well defined paths and quiet country lanes.
 For walkers there are also two way-marked trails of differing lengths.
 Both are an easy stroll suitable for all abilties.
 There is also a UFO trail which takes you to some of the areas connected to the UFO sighting in December 1980. |